JanNeuendorf/zipurat/README.md

 # zipurat

-Zipurat is a format for deduplicated and encrypted archives and a CLI tool to interact with it.
+This repo contains a description of the `.zprt` archive format and a cli tool for interacting with it.

 ## Why does this exist?

-We all have that archive from when we stopped using a cloud service and made a last backup from an old laptop.
+We all have that archive from when we stopped using a cloud service or made a last backup from an old laptop.
 The files are there, probably more than once, but how do we use them?
 Usually the only way to get to a file is to copy the entire archive from wherever it is stored, decrypt and decompress it in its